cambridge-cares/TheWorldAvatar/web/twa-vis-platform/code/README.md

 * `style-overrides.css`: Optional CSS overrides.

 ### 1.6 Reverse Proxy urls
-The default Next.js configuration is designed to function seamlessly when the base URL starts directly from the domain.
-However, in cases where subdomains are utilised (e.g., http://www.example.org/subdomain/), as seen in stack deployment and reverse proxy scenarios, additional configuration is necessary for Next.js to operate.
+The default Next.js configuration is designed to function seamlessly when the base URL starts directly from the domain with no page paths.
+However, in cases where page paths are utilised (e.g., http://www.example.org/page/), as seen in stack deployment and reverse proxy scenarios, additional configuration is necessary for Next.js to operate.
 This includes specifying the `assetPrefix` option in the `next.config.js` file.

 To accommodate developers deploying applications to various subdomains and environments, this option within the platform is configured to retrieve an environment variable called `BASE_PATH`.
 If this variable is not set, the `assetPrefix` defaults to an empty string.
 It is advisable to define the `BASE_PATH` variable primarily when deploying in a stack or for containers utilising subdomains.